Jobs and the Economy

 More on Jobs and the Economy

-Washington, DC – Congressman Joe Kennedy III released the following statement after voting against the “fast track” trade bill in the House of Representatives today.
+Washington, DC – Congressman Joe Kennedy III today released the following statement following the passage of the GOP tax bill.